 - Sluggy Freelance's 4U City enforced mandatory happiness with involuntary drugging.
 And mandatory efficiency with mandatory drugging.
 And so on.
 The alternative was to be thrown down a judgement chute.

-- In a merge of Orwellian Editor, Avatar: The Last Airbender has the higher-ups of Ba Sing Se brainwashing everyone who dares to mention that there's a century-long war going on in the whole world outside the walls.
+- Avatar: The Last Airbender has the higher-ups of Ba Sing Se brainwashing everyone who dares to mention that there's a century-long war going on in the whole world outside the walls.
 The resident Lovable Rogue had this inflicted upon him, which led to his death.

 - In an episode of Rocko's Modern Life, Rocko is desperately looking for a place to park his car.
 He finds an empty spot with a sign that says "Don't even think about parking here."
 He does think about it for a second, but a policeman sees him and gives him a ticket for it.